DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 4.0.7 =
+= 4.0.9 =
-Fix block editor bugs related to WordPress requirements and fixed WP 6.3 deprecation notices in the block editor.
+Fixing undefined slug when slug has beginning and trailing slashes.
+Modified the Plugin Info Card block to automatically convert a .org URL to a slug.